vaibhavmathane0578/vaibhavmathane0578/README.md

 ### 👋 Hi there !
 ### 🙎‍♂️ My name is Vaibhav Sanjay Mathane.
+### 💼 I work as Assistant System Engineer at Tata Consultancy Services Ltd.
-### 👨‍🎓I am currently persuing B.Tech in Computer Science and Engineering from G H Raisoni Institute of Engineering and Technology.
+### 👨‍🎓I did B.Tech in Computer Science and Engineering from G H Raisoni Institute of Engineering and Technology.
-### 🌱 I’m currently learning Java and DSA with System Design.
+### 🌱 My skills sets are:- Java SpringBoot, SQL Angular 20 and ReactJS.
 ### 📫 How to reach me:
 <a href="https://www.linkedin.com/in/vaibhav-mathane/">LinkedIn</a><br>
 <a href="mailto:vaibhav.s.mathane@gmail.com">Gmail</a><br>